Get a property report and suburb profile for any property in Nudgee

 Nudgee demographics

 Nudgee, a suburb located in Brisbane's northern region, offers a blend of suburban tranquility and convenient access to urban amenities.
-With a population of 4,377, Nudgee is characterized by a family-friendly atmosphere, as evidenced by the 50.7% of couple families with children.
+With a population of 4,377, Nudgee is characterized by its family-friendly environment, as evidenced by the 50.7% of couple families with children.
 The median age of 37 suggests a mature community, with many residents likely balancing family life and professional commitments.

 Nudgee infrastructure, key developments and investment opportunities